Skip to content

 The TypeInfo component provides various methods to manipulate and check types, depending on your needs.

-Checking a simple type:
+Identify a type:

 1